Nate Mooney

 Nate Mooney (born January 26, 1972) is an American actor best known for his recurring role as Ryan McPoyle on the FX comedy series It's Always Sunny in Philadelphia.

+Early life

+Mooney was born and raised in Franklin, Milwaukee County, Wisconsin.
+He graduated from Franklin High School in 1990.
+He graduated from Iowa State University with a degree in aerospace engineering before entering acting.

 Career

-He appeared on various television series, including Breakout Kings, Grey's Anatomy, Nip/Tuck, and others.
+He appeared on various television series, including Breakout Kings, Grey's Anatomy and Nip/Tuck.
 He played the role of Lurvy in the film Charlotte's Web.

 Mooney gained his popularity by playing the role of Ryan McPoyle, the brother of Liam McPoyle and Margaret McPoyle, on the FXX show It's Always Sunny in Philadelphia.
 Ryan is a comedic dimwit and is often rebuked for making dumb comments to his brother, such as offering to split a large sum of money (or clams) fifty-fifty-fifty to accommodate three people.

 He also had a small part as an arms dealer in one episode of Breaking Bads third season.

-From 2014 to 2018 Mooney played a lead role as Deputy Leon Drinkwater on IFC's Stan Against Evil.
+From 2014 to 2018, Mooney played a lead role as Deputy Leon Drinkwater on IFC's Stan Against Evil.